Skip to Main Content

 • Research or analytical skills

-They are transferable because you build on them and carry them with you as you move from job to job.
-Employers often value these abilities as much as, if not more than, technical skills.
+These skills are transferable because you build on them and carry them with you as you move from job to job.
+Employers often value these abilities as much as technical skills.

-For each job, develop (typically) two to four phrases or sentences, using your list of action words and transferable skills, which describe your key responsibilities, achievements, and results.
+For each job, develop (typically) two to four phrases or sentences that describe your key responsibilities, achievements, and results.
 When possible, quantify the results.

 Students who have been self employed as house painters, childcare workers, etc. should be certain to mention this experience.
 Do not overlook the importance of including any volunteer work you may have done.
 Properly presented, your recent work experiences will be of interest to prospective employers.

-• Do include your college work experience with any quantifiable terms
+• Include your college work experience with any quantifiable terms

-• Do highlight transferable skills and use action verbs to describe key responsibilities, achievements, and results
+• Highlight transferable skills and use action verbs to describe key responsibilities, achievements, and results

-• Do highlight the most relevant ones in more detail
+• Highlight the most relevant ones in more detail

-• Do highlight any promotions you have received while working for the same employer
+• Highlight any promotions you have received while working for the same employer

-• Do use the correct tense for a current position vs. past tense for a completed position
+• Hse the correct tense for a current position vs. past tense for a completed position

 How to Write a Compelling Bullet Point

-It is important to make sure you are telling your story in a complete way and not just listing tasks you completed.
-In order to write a great bullet point, you can follow the formula:
+Make sure you are telling your story in a complete way and not just listing tasks you completed.
+To write a great bullet point, follow this formula:

 Action verb + context + result + quantity